Las Vegas high-rise shooting scenario a security nightmare

 “People don’t just show up on marathon day and decide to run 26 miles.
 They train all year,” Emanuel said.
 “That’s also true of the Chicago police.”

-Despite assurances of a heavy police presence at this weekend’s Austin City Limits music festival, expected to draw 75,000 people a day to the city’s downtown, organizers were offering refunds to anyone uncomfortable with attending following the Las Vegas shooting.
+Despite assurances of a heavy police presence at this weekend’s Austin City Limits music festival, expected to draw 75,000 people a day to a large park near the city’s downtown, organizers were offering refunds to anyone uncomfortable with attending following the Las Vegas shooting.

+Austin knows all-too well the dangers of high-angle shootings.
+In August 1966, Marine-trained sniper Charles Whitman fired for an hour and a half from the 27-story clock tower in the heart of the University of Texas campus, killing 17 people and wounding 30 more.
+Police stopped the carnage by shooting Whitman.

+In the Las Vegas shooting, police say Paddock fired from his hotel suite for nine to 11 minutes before eventually killing himself.
+They say they found 23 guns in the room, along with 12 “bump stock” devices that can enable a semi-automatic rifle to fire continuously, like a fully automatic weapon.

 Perhaps the most stark example of the crowd-building dynamic is in New York, where the city’s 36,000-officer department regularly goes on high alert for such events as the New Year’s Eve Times Square celebration, the Macy’s Thanksgiving Day parade, Monday’s Columbus Day parade, even some Yankees games.